ozkriff/ozkriff.github.io-src/content/2019-08-05--devlog-zemeroth-v0-6/index.md

 ## Renown and Agent Upgrades

+"Renown" is a term obviously borrowed from [Banner Saga].

-"Renown" is the currency of the campaign mode
+It's the currency of the campaign mode that the player receives with each won battle.
-(the term is obviously borrowed from [Banner Saga]).

-Renown is received when you win battles.
 The amount of received renown is encoded in a campaign's nodes.

 Renown is spent between the battles on upgrading your fighters or recruiting new ones.